Boat arrivals and boat turnbacks

 People seek asylum by boat for many reasons.
 Australia operates a universal visa system, which makes it very difficult for many people from certain countries to enter Australia by plane with a valid visa.
 Often, people from countries with a high number of refugees are excluded through strict border controls from entering many countries.
 It is not always possible for people to seek refuge in a refugee camp, and the number of resettlement places available for refugees is extremely small.

-The following graphs show the number of people who have arrived by boat since 1976.
-They show two peak periods for people arriving: from 1999-2002, and from 2009-2014.
-The rapid drop in numbers after these periods reflect a policy of forcibly returning boats (‘boat turnbacks’), which is discussed next.
+The following graph showa the number of people who have arrived by boat since 1976.
+It shows two peak periods for people arriving: from 1999-2002, and from 2009-2014.
+The rapid drop in numbers after these periods reflect a policy of forcibly returning boats (‘boat turnbacks’).